Gry's Virtual Keyboard Museum

 Yamaha A3 Combo Organ (1974)

-I have to admit that this was actually not mine, but belonged to the girl who played organ in my first band.
-I was the guitar player in the band, but spent hours and hours with this instrument which I found much more interesting than my old boring Höfner guitar.
-Because of that, I feel that my virtual museum would be somewhat incomplete without it.
-After all this is where it all began.
+I have to admit that it belonged to the girl who played organ in my first band.
+I was the guitar player in the band, but spent hours and hours with this instrument as it appealed more to me than my old Höfner guitar.
+Because of that, and the fact that this is the instrument that started my passion for keyboards, my virtual museum would be somewhat incomplete without it.

-As far as I know these organs were built from 1966 to about 1970, It could sound very much like a Vox organ, but also if the right knobs were pulled it sounded a bit like an electronic Hammond.
-But best of all, It was RED.
+These organs were built from 1966 to about 1970, It could sound very much like a Vox organ, but also if the right knobs were pulled it sounded a bit like an electronic Hammond.

 Gem Imperial II (1975)